paulgurpreet/CS/cpp_programs.md

 using namespace std;

-// Function to display the address of each character in the string void showAddress(char* str) {
+void showAddress(char* str) {
     cout << "Character addresses:\n";
     for (int i = 0; str[i] != '\0'; i++) {